Periodic Gravitational Lensing with Oscillating Boson Stars

 All of the foregoing analysis extends straightforwardly to a massive real scalar with self-interactions~\cite{Urena-Lopez:2012udq}.
-In that setting, axion-like particles provide an especially well-motivated example~\cite{Svrcek:2006yi, Arvanitaki:2009fg}.
+In that setting, axionlike particles provide an especially well-motivated example~\cite{Svrcek:2006yi, Arvanitaki:2009fg}.
 Axion stars composed of such particles produce analogous periodic lensing signatures.
-For a dilute axion star, one finds that $m=10^{-18}\eV$ can yield $M=10^4\Msun$ with a boson-star fraction $f_{\mathrm{BS}} \simeq 0.4$~\cite{Chang:2024fol, Braaten:2019knj}, which in turn implies an expected number of detectable periodic caustic-crossing events of order $N_{\evt} \sim \mathcal{O}(10^6)$ for a survey depth of $Z=1\Gpc$.
+For a dilute axion star, one finds that $m=10^{-18}\eV$ can yield $M=10^4\Msun$ with a boson-star fraction $f_{\mathrm{BS}} \simeq 0.4$~\cite{Chang:2024fol, Braaten:2019knj}, which, in turn, implies an expected number of detectable periodic caustic-crossing events of the order of $N_{\evt} \sim \mathcal{O}(10^6)$ for a survey depth of $Z=1\Gpc$.

-\textbf{Discussions.} We have shown that oscillating (real-scalar) boson stars can act as strictly periodic gravitational lenses, driving phase-locked photometric and astrometric variability in lensed sources.
-Their extended nonsingular profiles generate a radial caustic whose size pulsates with the stellar oscillation; a source placed near this caustic undergoes crossings every half period, producing large achromatic magnification spikes and the creation/annihilation of a close pair of bright images.
-We also derived an event-number estimate and, after imposing a fiducial magnitude cut, found that a measurable subset of such events should be detectable with current facilities.
-A null search already constrains the abundance of these objects across wide mass ranges.
-These predictions depend only on the dynamics of long-lived real-scalar condensates and thus provide a clean test of self-gravitating quantum fields in curved spacetime.
-The framework naturally extends to self-interacting real scalars (e.g., axion-like particles) and ultralight vector bosons~\cite{Jain:2021pnk, Zhang:2021xxa}, for which the core predictions (an oscillating caustic and periodic observables) remain intact.
+\textit{Discussion---} We have shown that oscillating real-scalar boson stars generically host an oscillating radial caustic.
+A source near this caustic crosses it every half period, producing periodic caustic-crossing lensing with image-pair creation or annihilation, changing image morphology, achromatic photometric spikes, and astrometric motion.
+This identifies an intrinsically time-dependent caustic structure and a caustic-driven lensing signal phase locked to the coherent oscillation of the lens itself.
+We also derived an event-number estimate and, after imposing a fiducial magnitude cut, found that a measurable subset of such events could be detectable with current facilities.
+Null searches would constrain the abundance of these compact dark objects across wide mass ranges.
+These predictions depend only on the dynamics of real-scalar condensates and, therefore, provide a clean lensing test of self-gravitating quantum fields in curved spacetime.
+The framework naturally extends to self-interacting real scalars, including axionlike particles, and to ultralight vector bosons~\cite{Jain:2021pnk, Zhang:2021xxa}, for which the core predictions of an oscillating caustic and periodic observables remain intact.
+More broadly, exotic bosonic sectors with oscillatory dynamics suggest that time-dependent lensing may be a useful probe beyond the minimal oscillaton model~\cite{Jaramillo:2023twi, Bernal:2026new}.